Spotify is the new heavyweight champ of podcasts

 2019 was a big year for Spotify.
 A massive podcast push that began in 2017 hit top speed with the acquisitions of Anchor, Gimlet and Parcast.
-But the company was clear it wasn't done, because its massive investment in podcasts was actually attracting users to its core music streaming service.
-We're barely a month into 2020 and the company is already spending again.
+But the company was clear it wasn't finished, because its massive investment in podcasts was actually attracting users to its core music-streaming service.
+We're barely a month into 2020, and the company is already spending again.
 Only this time, Spotify is getting a lot more than podcasts: It's also getting a new audience.

 Spotify is the new heavyweight champ of podcasts